-The bill outlines the responsibilities of the public utilities commission in approving proposals from electric and gas distribution companies that align with the chapter's objectives.
-It emphasizes the importance of public comment on contracts and requires the commission to consider advisory opinions from state agencies regarding environmental and economic impacts.
-The commission must ensure that energy infrastructure projects serve the public interest before granting approvals.
+Additionally, the bill outlines the responsibilities of the public utilities commission in evaluating proposals from electric and gas distribution companies.
+It emphasizes the importance of public comment and advisory opinions from state agencies regarding environmental and economic impacts.
+The commission is required to ensure that energy infrastructure projects serve the public interest and must issue a written determination within ten business days of its decision.
+The bill also introduces a severability clause, ensuring that if any provision is held invalid, the remaining provisions remain enforceable.
+The provisions will take effect immediately upon passage.

 Statutes affected: 318: 39-26.1-4